acollamati/starchat-doc/docs/index.md

 booleanAnd(keyword("password"),booleanOr(keyword("reset"),keyword("forgot")))
 ```

+The analyzer above says the state must be triggered if the term "password" is detected together with either "reset" or "forgot".

 Another example.
-Imagine we have a state `send-updates`.
+Imagine we have a state called `send-updates`.
 In this state StarChat proposes the question "Where can we send you updates?".
 In the config file:

 ```
 state 			| ... | bubble 								| ...
 send-updates	| ... | "Where can we send you updates?" 	|
 ```

-In the state `send-email` we have the anlyzer field with:
+In another state, called `send-email`, we have the anlyzer field with:

 ```
 booleanAnd(lastTravStateIs("send-updates"), matchEmailAddress("verification_"))
 ```

 this means `send-email` will be triggered only after `send-updates` (because of `lastTravStateIs`) _and_ if an email address is detected (because of `matchEmailAddress`).
-This will also set the variable `verification_email`.
+This will also set the variable `verification_email` because the expression `matchEmailAddress` in case of success always sets such variable, with the expression's argument as prefix.

-In addition to that, an `analayzer` could be developed (we haven't) which accepts others arguments, for example:
+In addition to that, the expression `sendVerificationEmail` could be developed (we haven't) which accepts others arguments, for example:

-`sendVerificationEmail("verification_", "Email about Verification", "Here is your verification link {temp_verification_link})`
+`sendVerificationEmail("verification_", "Email about Verification", "Here is your verification link %__temp__verification_link%)`

-and retrieve the `temp_verification_link` from an API.
+In this case, the expression would

+* extract an email address from the user's query
+* set a variable `verification_email` with such address
+* retrieve a verification link from some API
+* put that link into the temporary variable `__temp__verification_link`.
+* send an email with subject "Email about Verification" and body "Here is your..."
+* return 1 in case of success

 **TODO** It is fundamental here to build a set of metadata which allows any other component to receive all needed information about the analyzer.
 For instance, the `sendVerificationEmail ` could have something like: